 How the Mortgage Underwriting Process Works

-Basically, the lender wants to assess your ability and willingness to repay the loan.
+Above all, the lender wants to assess the borrower's ability and willingness to repay the loan.
 Willingness is a bit hard to measure.
-But they can easily measure your financial ability to repay.
-They do this by examining your income, your combined debts, and your past history of borrowing.
-These are the three things they are most concerned with, during the mortgage underwriting process.
+But they can measure a person's financial ability to repay by examining income and assets, combined debts, and past credit / borrowing history.
+These are the things lenders are most concerned with during the mortgage underwriting process.

 The Source of Underwriting Guidelines

-So if a mortgage company wants to sell its loans into the secondary mortgage market, or have them insured by the federal government, they must adhere to the underwriting guidelines issued by those organizations.
-So you can think of them as "baseline" or minimum requirements.
+So if a mortgage company wants to sell its loans into the secondary market, or have them insured by the federal government, they must adhere to the underwriting guidelines issued by those organizations.
+So you can think of these as "baseline" or minimum requirements.

-If you really want to learn the nuts and bolts of the loan-approval process, you should spend some time reviewing the mortgage underwriting guidelines put out by the FHA, Freddie Mac and Fannie Mae.
+If you really want to learn the nuts and bolts of the loan-approval process, you could review the mortgage underwriting guidelines put out by the FHA, Freddie Mac and Fannie Mae.
 You can find these handbooks online by doing a Google search.
-The last time I checked, all three of these organizations offered various "fact sheets" and FAQ pages that summarized the bulk of their guidelines.
-That might be a more accessible place to start your research.
+All three of these organizations offered various "fact sheets" and FAQ pages that summarized the bulk of their guidelines.

 Keep in mind that individual lenders will have their own internal guidelines as well, in addition to those mentioned above.
 They are free to do business however they want, as long as they don't violate federal or state lending laws.
-This is why it's possible to get rejected by one lender, and then approved by another the very next week (with the exact same qualifications).
+This is why it's possible to get rejected by one lender, and then approved by another the very next week.

 How Long Does the Process Take?

-So it might take anywhere from two days to two weeks, from the time your application reaches the underwriter to the time you're actually approved (or rejected) by the lender.
+So it could take anywhere from a few days to a few weeks (from the time your application reaches the underwriter to the time you're actually approved or denied).
+Five business days is probably average.

 You're Not Approved Until the Underwriter Says So

-A lot of first-time home buyers get the pre-approval mixed up with the final approval.
+A lot of first-time home buyers get the pre-approval confused with the final approval.
 They are two different things.
 Getting pre-approved by a mortgage lender is a worthwhile process.
 It lets you know how much they are willing to lend you.
-It will also make sellers more inclined to consider you're offer, since you have a lender all lined up (learn more).
+It will also make sellers more inclined to consider you're offer, since you've been "screened" by a lender already.

 But the pre-approval is not a commitment or guarantee to lend.
 There is still a lot that can go wrong between the pre-approval and the final approval.
-This is when the mortgage underwriting takes place.
-Here's a story that illustrates how important the underwriter is during this process.
-He (or she) is the last person to scrutinize your file.
-And he will examine it more closely than everyone else -- broker, loan officer, etc.
+Remember, the mortgage underwriting process takes place after the pre-approval and prior to closing.